topolvm/topolvm/docs/proposals/multiple-volumegroups.md

 This approach will help maintain compatibility.

-Also, If [1) insert multiple resources](#1-insert-multiple-resources) is adopted, the ConfigMap can contain `divisor` parameter for each volume group.
+Also, the ConfigMap can contain `divisor` parameter for each volume group.

 ```yaml
 apiVersion: v1